United Provinces of Agra and Oudh: History

 The North-Western Provinces included the Delhi and Gurgaon territories, transferred later, after the Revolt of 1857 to the Punjab; and also (after 1853) the Saugor and Nerbudda Territories, which in 1861 became part of the Central Provinces.
 Awadh remained under its nawab, who was permitted to assume the title of king in 1819.
 Awadh was annexed in 1856 and constituted a separate chief commissionership.
 Then followed the Revolt of 1857, when all signs of British rule were for a time swept away throughout the greater part of the two provinces.
-The lieutenant-governor died when shut up in the fort at Agra, and Oudh was only reconquered after several campaigns lasting for eighteen months.
+The lieutenant-governor died when shut up in the fort at Agra, and Oudh was reconquered only after several campaigns lasting for eighteen months.

 In 1877 the offices of Lieutenant-Governor of the North-Western Provinces and Chief Commissioner of Oudh were combined in the same person; the formula was common in British imperial administration, and was known as 'double-hatting'.
 In 1902, when the new name of United Provinces of Agra and Oudh was introduced, the title of chief commissioner was dropped, though Oudh still retained some marks of its former independence.
-In 1935, the official name of the province was shortened to the United Provinces (UP).
+On 1 April 1937, the official name of the province was shortened to the United Provinces (UP).

 The United Provinces became a province of the newly independent India in 1947.
-After the political integration of India and upon the coming into force of the new Constitution of India on 26 January 1950, three former princely states, Rampur, Benares, and Tehri Garhwal was added to it and it was renamed Uttar Pradesh.
+After the political integration of India, and upon the coming into force of the new Constitution of India on 26 January 1950, three former princely states, Rampur, Benares, and Tehri Garhwal, were added to it, and it was renamed Uttar Pradesh.